Analysts Call Attention: Las Vegas Sands Corp. (LVS)

 Las Vegas Sands Corp.
 (LVS) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock showed 2.38% volatility in recent week and indicated 2.62% volatility in last month.
-The Company’s beta coefficient sits at 1.66.
+VOLATILITY FACTOR: The stock remained 2.38% volatile in recent week and indicated 2.67% volatility in last month.
+The Company’s beta coefficient sits at 1.64.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 2.01 measure stock volatility.
+ATR value of 2.2 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

-Las Vegas Sands Corp.
-(LVS) received negative focus in Friday trading session.
-The stock has performed -1.79% and it registered share value at $68.07 in recent trade transaction.
-At present, the stock price sited at -8.37% from the 52 week high and situated at 33.04% from 52 week low.
-3773279 shares traded on hands while it’s an average volume stands with 3.92M shares.
-It has dividend yield of 4.64% and Payout Ratio is 88.00%.

 PROFITABILITY RATIOS: The company’s net profit margin is 19.60%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 50.30% and Operating Margin is seen at 30.80%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 11.90%.
 Return on Equity (ROE) is 49.90% and Return on Investment (ROI) is 21.30%.